 Could you buy a Korean sunscreen at Sephora?

-A company like Sephora wouldn’t be able to import it because they have to follow import laws, but you can buy them on Amazon and get them shipped to you.
+A company like Sephora wouldn’t be able to import it because they have to follow import laws, set up with suppliers, hire inspectors to look at the shipping containers and etc, before the product is sent off.
+It’s a fair amount of work that most businesses go through, but because Sephora already has a strong supply and demand for regular sunscreen I’m not sure if they will try to import some Korean brands anytime soon.
+However, you can buy Korean Sunscreen on Amazon and get them shipped to you.
 That’s sort of like a gray market.
 Technically, it’s not legal but I don’t think US customs is going through every package.
 I don’t think it’s high priority.
 If you walk into a Sephora or a larger K-beauty retailer in the US, the sunscreens you’re buying there isn’t the same one you’d get in Korea.
 They sometimes make US versions.

 Also on KultScene: Which “Cosmetic Hallyu: Glow Recipe Helps Understand Korean Skin Care